-We tailor exam protocols to a more specific protocol than ordered to the benefit of clinicians and patients (ie change an MR brain w/wo contrast to an MR Brain MS protocol w/wo contrast).
+We may tailor exam protocols to a more specific protocol than ordered to the benefit of clinicians and patients (ie change an MR brain w/wo contrast to a more specialized MR Brain MS protocol w/wo contrast).

-Extreme caution should be made when considering changing an order from a specialist physician, as they typically order the exam they think they need.
+Extreme caution should be made when considering changing an order from a specialist physician, as they typically order the exam they need.
 Consider contacting the referring clinician in these cases.

-Adding or removing IV or PO contrast should generally only be done after discussion with the referring clinician.
+Adding or removing IV contrast or body parts should generally only be done after discussion with the referring clinician.
 Rarely, the radiologist may need to make a decision as to whether to postpone an exam or do a non contrast exam when the referring clinician cannot be reached.
-Attempts should be made to contact the referring physician as they may prefer an exam of a different modality (MR vs CT) if contrast cannot be administered.
+Attempts should be made to contact the referring physician as they may prefer an exam of a different modality (MR vs CT) if contrast was ordered but cannot be administered.

-If you do end up unilaterally adding or removing contrast, document why you did so in the medical record (protocol viewer).
+If you do add or remove contrast, or substantially tailor an exam, document why you did so and who was contacted in the medical record (on the protocol form in EPIC).

 Key criteria to check when protocolling exams